faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 > [BYU Professor 2] There is nothing in Mormonism that would condone the type of behavior you are talking about.

-So, is it possible that Mormons shun?[^shundefinition]  And how is it possible in the face of so many inclusive and loving messages such as the one given by Elder Ballard and those of the two BYU professors?
+So, is it possible that Latter-day Saints shun?[^shundefinition]  And how is it possible in the face of so many inclusive and loving messages such as the one given by Elder Ballard and those of the two BYU professors?

 ## The Shunning Key

 The key to understanding most[^othershunning] shunning in the LDS Church is to realize that Latter-day Saints would typically never shun someone who merely left the Church or became less-active---these are the kinds of individuals that Church members will often reach out to.
-Official Latter-day Saint material is rich in examples of members reaching out to less actives or those who had merely wandered from the Gospel path (see [this example](https://www.lds.org/ensign/2016/02/when-a-child-leaves-the-church?lang=eng)).
+Official Latter-day Saint material is rich in examples of members reaching out to less actives or those who had merely wandered from the Gospel path (see [this example](https://www.churchofjesuschrist.org/ensign/2016/02/when-a-child-leaves-the-church?lang=eng)).

 However, while a lost or wayward "former member" or "less-active" is not typically shunned, there are some categories of individuals whom members *are* explicitly taught to avoid: **false prophets**, **false teachers** (used synonymously with the terms "deceivers" and "antichrists"[^synonymous]), and **faith-killers** ("apostate" is a term sometimes used-synonymously with faith-killers).
 These terms sound extreme---they *must* be a rare exception, right?
 Who are these false prophets, false teachers, and faith-killers?

 ### Flee from false teachers and false prophets

-M. Russell Ballard taught in General Conference that [false prophets and false teachers are those who](https://www.lds.org/general-conference/1999/10/beware-of-false-prophets-and-false-teachers?lang=eng) (with minor wording changes to make a list):
+M. Russell Ballard taught in General Conference that [false prophets and false teachers are those who](https://www.churchofjesuschrist.org/general-conference/1999/10/beware-of-false-prophets-and-false-teachers?lang=eng) (with minor wording changes to make a list):

 1. Declare that the Prophet Joseph Smith was a duplicitous deceiver
 2. Challenge the First Vision as an authentic experience